 Amanda Strombom, President of Vegetarians of Washington, gives regular cooking classes to support those interested in moving toward a plant-based diet and learning new ways of preparing food avoiding animal products.
 Each class focuses on a different aspect of going veggie, whether it’s on specific food groups, on a particular health topic, shopping or even holiday cooking.
 Plenty of samples to taste are always provided.
 See upcoming classes below.

-Classes will be held at East Shore Unitarian Church, Bellevue, 7pm unless otherwise noted.
+Cooking classes are held at East Shore Unitarian Church, Bellevue, 7pm unless otherwise noted.
 A nominal charge of $5 per class helps us cover the cost of the ingredients and materials.
 Shopping tours are free.

 We’ll meet at Fred Meyer, Bellevue, to tour the Natural Foods section, and learn about label reading, choosing fresh vegetables, and finding some new favorite foods.
 This class is free.

-Wed Jan 9th 2019 Losing weight, Defeating diabetes
+Losing weight, Defeating Diabetes

-We’ll talk about what foods are most helpful in losing those extra pounds, and how the same foods can also reduce your insulin resistance and defeat Type II Diabetes.
-We’ll make some really simple starter meals to get you started on a new way of eating for the New Year.
+We’ll talk about what foods are most helpful in losing those extra pounds, and how the same foods can also reduce your insulin resistance and treat Type II Diabetes.
+We’ll make some really simple starter plant-based meals to get you started on a new way of eating for the New Year.

 Dairy products often contain surprising amounts of saturated fat and cholesterol, and come from cows forced to give birth frequently.
 We’ll talk about the many alternatives to dairy that are available these days, we’ll taste samples of some commercial products and make some simple cheese alternatives of our own.